FelixAugenstein/watson-assistant-tutorial/README.md

 <h4>2) Entities</h4>

-Go to the entity section and click "Create entity".
+Go to the entity section on the left-hand side and click "Create entity".
 You can create a first entity `@bicycle` and define values, such as "Mountainbike", "Citybike" and "E-Bike" and add synonyms for each value.

 ![Create an Entity](readme_images/create-entities.png)